-As you build relationships with local law enforcement, your agency may be asked to assist with trafficking-related operations.
-Some law enforcement agencies attempt to include service providers in operations to assist survivors on-site, or to be on call in case any survivors accept rape crisis center services.
-Some agencies proceed without collaboration with any service providers, and call for assistance if a survivor is identified.
-Care must be taken to establish clear policy within each rape crisis center how the organization will assist law enforcement, and how emergencies will be addressed.
+As you build relationships with local law enforcement, your agency may be asked to assist with trafficking-related operations by standing by on site of the operation to assist survivors or to be on call in case any survivors accept rape crisis center services.
+Care must be taken to establish clear policy on exactly how rape crisis centers will assist law enforcement.